|

 ready to place on the filling.
 It should be remembered that the filling

-must be partly or entirely cooked before the meringue is applied, so that
+must be almost or entirely cooked before the meringue is applied, so

 cooking.